CrossRef/rest-api-doc/README.md

 | `query.contributor` | Query author, editor, chair and translator given and family names |
 | `query.bibliographic` | Query bibliographic information, useful for citation look up.
 Includes titles, authors, ISSNs and publication years |
 | `query.affiliation` | Query contributor affiliations |

+Note that `query.title` has been deprecated and is no longer available.
+Please use `query.bibliographic` instead.

 ## Sorting